awsdocs/amazon-opensearch-service-developer-guide/doc_source/curator.md

 You must update the values for `host`, `region`, `snapshot_name`, and `repository_name`\.
 If the output is too verbose for your taste, you can change `logging.INFO` to `logging.WARN`\.

 Because taking and deleting snapshots can take a while, this code is more sensitive to connection and Lambda timeouts—hence the extra logging code\.
-In the Elasticsearch client, you can see that we set the timeout to 120 seconds\.
-If the `DeleteSnapshots` function takes longer to get a response from the Amazon ES domain, you might need to increase this value\.
+In the OpenSearch client, you can see that we set the timeout to 120 seconds\.
+If the `DeleteSnapshots` function takes longer to get a response from the OpenSearch Service domain, you might need to increase this value\.
 You must also increase the Lambda function timeout from its default value of three seconds\.
 For a recommended value, see [Basic settings](#curator-basic)\.

 ## Basic settings<a name="curator-basic"></a>